passiv/snaptrade-sdks/sdks/java/docs/TransactionsAndReportingApi.md

 Get transaction history for a user

 Returns activities (transactions) for a user.
-Specifing start and end date is highly recommended for better performance
+Specifying start and end date is highly recommended for better performance

 ### Example
 ```java